1 of 10

-The decisions have all been made, and your loved ones have arrived in town.
-It’s the eve of your wedding and time to relax before the excitement of the day dawns.
+The decisions have all been made, and your guests have arrived in town.
+It's the eve of your wedding and time to relax before the excitement of the day dawns.
 The rehearsal dinner is a wonderful opportunity to savor this special moment with good friends and family in an intimate setting.
-Get our tips for planning a party that goes off without a hitch.
+Get our answers to common rehearsal dinner questions.

 Before the dinner can happen, anyone who plays a role in the ceremony should attend the wedding rehearsal.
 This includes the officiant, the wedding party, readers, and parents.
 Walk through the ceremony, establishing the pace and timing, in the order each element will occur, and make sure all of the participants know their responsibilities.
 Bring the unity candle or anything else you will want to have in place for the following day.
 It's also smart to have some programs and copies of any readings on hand for people to follow along.